Fish & Richardson PC - The Inside View

 Summer program

-There is a firm-wide summer retreat during the program – it was held in Las Vegas in 2018 and in Nashville in 2019.
-After a year hiatus due to Covid, the retreat returned in 2021 in San Diego and will be in Boulder in 2022.
+There is a firm-wide summer retreat during the program – in 2025 it will be hosted in Boulder, Colorado.
+Previous locations include Chicago, Nashville, and San Diego.
 All summers get to go for this three-day training and social event.
-Chen tells us: “It’s something I was passionate about introducing to our summer program because making the connections with the other summer associates and attorneys across the firm really sets the summer associates up for success; they develop a network at Fish that they will call on throughout their career.”
+Fish sees the retreat as an integral part of the summer program because making the connections with the other summer associates and attorneys across the firm really sets the summer associates up for success; they develop a network at Fish that they will call on throughout their career.

 Most summers rejoin the firm as junior associates, though some take a detour through clerkships first.